 6.7.a.
-PGY-1 residents must initially be supervised directly, only as described in the above definition.
-(Core)
+PGY-1 residents must initially be supervised directly, only as described in the above definition. ^(Core)

 6.7.b.
-Telecommunication technology for direct supervision must be limited to ambulatory care and inpatient or emergency department consults, and must not be used for operative care.
-(Core)
+The use of telecommunication technology for direct supervision must be limited to non-procedural patient evaluations and examinations, in either the ambulatory or acute care setting. ^(Core)